Online Hash Generator

 File Checksum Verification

 Software distributors publish checksums alongside downloads so you can verify file integrity.
-Upload your file, generate the hash, paste the expected checksum, and verify — a green result means the file is intact.
+Upload your file in the File Hash section above, generate the hash, paste the expected checksum, and verify — a green result means the file is intact.
+For a step-by-step walkthrough on Windows, macOS, and Linux, read our guide to file hash verification.
+Not sure which algorithm a checksum uses?
+The hash identifier can detect it from the length and format.

 Need Password Hashing?